 • Unrefreshing Sleep: Continuing to feel tired even after obtaining sufficient sleep.

-To qualify as chronic fatigue syndrome, symptoms cannot be fully explained by another disorder Also, all three ME/CFS symptoms must be present for more than six months, and be at a moderate to severe level for at least 50% of the time.
+To qualify as ME/CFS, symptoms cannot be fully explained by another disorder Also, all three ME/CFS symptoms must be present for more than six months, and be at a moderate to severe level for at least 50% of the time.
 In addition to the primary symptoms, the person must either experience worsening symptoms after standing or sitting upright, or memory and concentration difficulties, also called “brain fog,” that become more severe when the person is tired, stressed, or under time pressure.

 Other Common Symptoms